Analogue to Digital

 2001 - 2007

 I soon realised that the photographic process remained much the same, and what started as a means to an end became interesting in its own right.
-Producing an accurate likeness of a painting is a form of calibration.
-The computer screen and print can be directly compared to the original.
-This highlights any discrepancies in capturing and processing an image.
-If the white balance (or type of light) is incorrect the tone of the colours will be affected and the wrong exposure (or quantity of light) will create tinting or shading.
+Producing an accurate likeness of a painting is a form of calibration; the computer screen and print can be directly compared to the original - this highlights any discrepancies in capturing and processing an image.
+If the white balance (type of light) is incorrect, the tone of the colours will be affected, and the wrong exposure (quantity of light) will create tinting or shading.

-I changed from using a red, blue and yellow colour wheel traditionally used by painters to the cyan, magenta and yellow colour wheel used by printmakers.
-Using these three colours plus black over a white ground produces all colours, tints, shades and tones.
-This has allowed me to step inside the electronic process to play with the links between light, the way we see things, and the way various types of photographic and graphic media produce convincing images.
+I changed from using a red, blue and yellow colour wheel, traditionally used by painters, to the cyan, magenta and yellow colour wheel used by printmakers.
+Using these three colours, plus black over a white background, produces all colours, tints, shades and tones.
+This has allowed me to step inside the electronic process and play with the links between light, the way we see things, and the way various types of photographic and graphic media produce convincing images.